African Hebrew Israelites in Israel: Way of life

 The group maintains a vegan diet, citing Genesis 1:29, "And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat."
 They appear to have become vegan in the early 1970s, although some members were vegetarian prior.
 While they value non-violence, the primary motive for their veganism appears to be health-based: mirroring a Rabbinic tradition, they argue that meat-eating is linked to humanity's fallen state, and must be overcome to attain righteousness.
 They practice abstinence from alcohol, other than the naturally fermented wine which they make themselves, as well as abstinence from both illegal and pharmaceutical drugs, so as to stay within the "cycles of life".

 The group grows much of its own food and its members are authorized to be organic growers by the Israel Bio-Organic Agricultural Association.

-Members wear only clothing made from natural fibers, which are sewn by members of the community, and all must bear blue thread and fringes as mandated in the Bible (Deut.22:11-12, Num.15:37–40).
+Members wear only clothing made from natural fibers, which are sewn by members of the community, and all must bear blue thread and fringes as mandated in the Bible (Deut.
+22:11-12, Num.15:37–40).
 Men wear a form of kippah (head-covering) and beards.

 The group practices "polygyny", meaning that a man can marry several wives (up to six).
 Within the community this is termed "Divine Marriage", being based on Biblical examples such as King David.
 Polygyny is not required, constituting approximately 37% of marriages in 1992.
+Polygamy is illegal in Israel.